-It was darn humid that I was drenching in sweats.
-Sumo was showing no sign to move anytime soon, as it needed to fill the vacant seats.
+It was so darn humid that I was drenching in sweat.
+Sumo was showing no sign of moving anytime soon, as it needed to fill the vacant seats.
 The kid got up from her month’s lap and came to me.
 She seemed slightly undernourished but was cute.
 She was trying to play with me and I was giving her a playful gesture.
-I looked at the mom and she too seemed kind of undernourished and bit disheveled to me.
-“Must be from working class” I assumed.
-Out of curiosity I asked if they are from Hetauda itself and if is going to Kathmandu for work.
+I looked at the mom and she too seemed kind of undernourished and a bit disheveled to me.
+“Must be from the working class” I assumed.
+Out of curiosity I asked if they are from Hetauda itself and if they are going to Kathmandu for work.
 She ignored my questions as if was annoyed.
 I didn’t feel like asking anything further.

 Finally after almost 45 mins, sumo showed a sign to move.
 The mother offered me water that she had just purchased and I took a sip.
 While offering water, she smiled at me and that made me feel like “well, maybe she was not annoyed.”
 So I asked her about the kid’s dad and if he is working in Kathmandu.

 “utai ghar tirai chha.
 Teslie chodera hideko ma Kathmandu tira chori liyera (is back at home.
 I am running away to Kathmandu with my daughter, leaving him)”